nicklutsko/nicklutsko.github.io/_posts/2020-03-25-Does-Climate-Sensitivity-Maximize.md

 | <a href="https://www.nature.com/articles/s41561-019-0310-1">Schneider et al. (2019)</a> | 305K  | Two-box/LES model |
 | <a href="https://journals.ametsoc.org/doi/10.1175/JCLI-D-19-0682.1?mobileUi=0">Romps (2020)</a> | 310K   |    DAM RCE model |

 <p><a href="https://www.nature.com/articles/s41561-019-0310-1">Caballero and Huber (2013)</a> found a climate sensitivity maximum at around 299K in simulations of the Paleogene, but this could be due to the way they set-up their model to make it match the Paleogene period.
-There is also some <a href="https://agupubs.onlinelibrary.wiley.com/doi/pdf/10.1002/2016GL069243">paleo evidence</a> of higher climate sensitivity in warmer climates.
+There is also some evidence from <a href="https://agupubs.onlinelibrary.wiley.com/doi/pdf/10.1002/2016GL069243">paleoclimate data </a> of higher climate sensitivity in warmer climates.
 And in an early study, <a href="https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2005JD005776">Hansen et al. (2005)</a> found a jump in climate sensitivity at 8xCO\(_2\).</p>

 (Please let me know about other studies I've missed.
 Also, note that the temperatures of maximum ECS mean different things in these studies: some are global-means and some are representative tropical values from RCE simulations.)

-<p>The reasons for these maxima seem to do with changes in climate feedbacks, rather than peaks in radiative forcing.
+<p>These maxima seem to be caused by minima in climate feedbacks, rather than by peaks in radiative forcing.
 The radiative forcing from doubling CO\(_2\) increases at higher and higher CO\(_2\) concentrations, but doesn't seem to have a maximum in this temperature range:</p>

 <img src="http://nicklutsko.github.io/notes/images/Romps_figure.png" alt="Romps sensitivity" style="position:absolute; left:100px; width:708px;height:240px;" class="center">
 <br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br />
 (Figure 7 from Romps (2020))

-Various reasons have been given for why the climate feedback has a minimum at warm temperatures (leading to a maximum in climate sensitivity):
+Various reasons have been given for why the climate feedback has a minimum at warm temperatures:
 <ul>
-<li>The jump in Schneider et al. clearly comes from the break-up of the low clouds, which is a result of various processes.
+<li>The climate sensitivity jump in Schneider et al. clearly comes from the break-up of the low clouds, which they show is driven by two main processes.
 This break-up can only happen once, leading to a climate sensitivity maximum at that temperature.
 Wolf and Toon (2013) and Wolf et al. (2018) also attribute their sensitivity maxima to low cloud break-ups.</li>
-<li>Popp et al. attribute their jump to clouds, but they focus on high clouds, showing that in their model deep convection spreads out into the subtropics, leading at first to a positive long-wave cloud feedback, which is eventually canceled out by a negative short-wave (high) cloud feedback at warm enough temperatures.</li>
+<li>Popp et al. focus on high clouds, showing that in their model deep convection spreads out into the subtropics, leading at first to a positive long-wave cloud feedback, which is eventually canceled out by a negative short-wave (high) cloud feedback at warm enough temperatures.</li>
 <li>Mauraner et al. ignore clouds in their analysis, and attribute the high sensitivities to a strengthening water vapor feedback as the troposphere deepens, which is then reduced as the moist adiabat becomes increasingly steep and the amount of mass in the cold tropopause region diminishes.
-This weakens the water vapor feedback relative to temperature feedback at high temperatures and results in a decreasing ECS.</li>
+This weakens the water vapor feedback at high temperatures and results in a decreasing ECS.</li>
 <li>Russell et al. find that both cloud feedbacks (increases in high clouds and decreases in low clouds) and the water vapor feedback contribute to their sensitivity maximum.</li>
 <li>Caballero and Huber show that their climate sensitivity maximum is associated with a decrease in cloud cover throughout the tropics (where the reduction in low cloud cover presumably wins out), as well as with a decrease in cloud cover over the Southern Ocean.</li>
 </ul>

 Testing these different mechanisms further seems worth doing, especially with higher resolution global models (which can resolve low clouds), and with models that accurately simulate the <a href="https://atmos.washington.edu/~dennis/Gasparini_et_al-2019-JAMES.pdf">radiative effects of high clouds</a>.

 For strong enough forcing, Earth's climate would probably runaway into a moist greenhouse state, like Venus' atmosphere.
-But it seems that even before then, there would be a peak in climate sensitivity for global-mean temperature near 310K (i.e., near 40&#176;C), possibly associated with a rapid break-up of the low cloud decks and/or an increase in high cloud cover (I don't understand the water vapor feedback mechanism very well).
-This might actually be good news, implying that we still have a ways to go before hitting a catastrophic climate sensitivity peak of 6+&#176;C.
+But it seems that even before then, there would be a peak in climate sensitivity for a global-mean temperature near 310K (i.e., near 40&#176;C), possibly associated with a rapid break-up of the low cloud decks and/or an increase in high cloud cover (I don't understand the water vapor feedback mechanism very well).
+This might actually be good news, implying that we still have a ways to go before hitting a dangerous climate sensitivity peak of 6+&#176;C.